 1. Submit an application

-For your convenience, you can download our application for membership right now as a PDF File (requires the free Adobe Acrobat Reader).
-Print and mail it to us at the address on the form, or fax it to us at the fax number above.
+For your convenience, you can complete and submit your application for membership right now as a PDF File.
+If it is more convenient you can print and mail it to us at the address on the form, or fax it to us at the fax number above.
 If you don't have all of the information that the form requires, fill in what you do know and submit it to Alcor.
 You may write "Pending" in the appropriate section if your funding arrangements have not yet been completed.
 What's most important is that you answer the questions in Section IX, entitled Decisions Concerning Your Cryopreservation, as this information is necessary to generate your membership documents.

 2. Submit an application fee

-There is an application fee of $240.
-If one or more additional family members apply, there is an additional one-time fee of $120 which covers all additional family members.
-Any applicant who is still in the application process after three months from the initial application date will be charged $100 every three months for extended application fees until all membership requirements are satisfied.
+There is an application fee of $90.
+The application fee for additional family members is $45 each.
+Any applicant who is still in the application process after three months from the initial application date will be charged $90 every three months for extended application fees until all membership requirements are satisfied.

 3. Complete your Alcor Membership Documents

 After we receive your application, we will send a set of legal documents that you must sign to confirm your understanding of cryonics, your personal preferences, and your desire for cryopreservation.
 Samples of these documents are in the online Alcor Library.
 You will need witnesses for these documents, and one of the documents must be notarized.
 This is for your protection.
 We want to be able to defend your decision against any possible legal challenge in the future, when you may not be able to speak for yourself.